alebianchin/SmartCarClient/README.md

 # SmartCarClient
-in the HTTP branch of this project, MSMQ queues were used to ensure that the messages get sent.
+In this project, MSMQ queues were used to ensure that the messages get sent.